LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

 ### Subdirectories for .Rmd files

-  - For the purpose of saving .Rmd files in subdirectories, it’s necessary to create a new directory directly in `main workflowr dir`.
-      - Don’t create subdirectories (for this purpose) in directory `analysis`.
-      - Suggested name of this new directory is `code-rmd` because
-          - this is also the default directory used in this package `workflowrsubdirs`.
-          - .Rmd files saved in it will be usually associated to solutions in directory `code`.
-  - .Rmd files can be saved
-      - directly in this new directory or in any of its subdirectories (hereinafter `code-rmd subdirs`).
   - 1stly, `workflowr` project needs to be prepared.
       - Relevant steps (together with more information) can be found [here](https://jdblischak.github.io/workflowr/articles/wflow-01-getting-started.html).